 * Course content is subject to change to ensure continued industry relevance.

 There is one summative assessment in each module, and you need to pass all four to qualify.

-- Filmmaking equipment is used throughout the programme and you will be exposed to camera, sound recording and lighting operation & techniques as well as equipment handling best practices.
-Expect to encounter the following: professional camera rigs capable of HD and UHD capture; a variety of lenses, filters and diffusers; camera mounting equipment; dollys, sliders and jib arm kits; professional scene lighting kits; sound recording equipment; and action cameras.
-You will also have access to green screen and sound recording space.
+You’ll be using filmmaking equipment throughout the programme and will be exposed to camera, sound recording and lighting operation and techniques, as well as equipment handling best practices.
+You’ll also have access to green screen and sound recording space.

 - Adobe CC

 - Nuke Studio